AlphaGameDeveloper/Seen/docs/HEALTH_STATUS_MONITORING_README.md

 ## Overview

 The Seen app includes a health status monitoring system that provides real-time visibility into the status of backend services.
-This feature displays three colored dots in the Settings screen header, representing the health of Analytics, Releases, and AI services.
+This feature displays colored dots in the Settings screen header, representing the health of backend services such as Releases and AI.

 ## Feature Components